n20084753/100-days-of-code/log.md

 ### Day 5: August 18, 2018

-**Today's Progress**: STL.js library - Landed from linear to non-linear teritory of data structure had fun learning and implementing.
+**Today's Progress**: STL.js library - Landed from linear to non-linear territory of data structure had fun learning and implementing.

 **Tomorrow's Plan**: Fixing the problem in binary search tree that is balance the tree when they are getting skewed at one side.